The Labours of Hercules: The Capture of Cerberus

 Poirot is leaving the London Underground at Piccadilly Circus when he passes an old acquaintance, the Countess Vera Rossakoff, on the escalators, going in the opposite direction.
-She insists that they meet and when asked to suggest a place, responds "In Hell…!"
-Poirot is puzzled but it is the unflappable Miss Lemon who coolly informs him it is the name of a new London nightclub and books him a table for that night.
+She insists that they meet and when asked to suggest a place, responds "In Hell...!"
+Poirot is puzzled by this, until his secretary Miss Felicity Lemon reveals it is the name of a new and prosperous London nightclub.
+She books him a table for that night.

-The club is in a basement and is decorated in styles of hell as represented by different cultures.
-It even has a large black, vicious-looking hound at the entrance called Cerberus.
-Rossakoff introduces him to Professor Liskeard who advised her on the decorations (although he is ashamed of the gaudy results), and to Dr Alice Cunningham, a practitioner of psychology who is engaged to Rossakoff's son, currently working in America.
+The luxurious club is in a basement, and is decorated to represent different cultures' ideas of hell or the underworld.
+The Countess' giant black dog Dou-dou is stationed at the club's entrance, to represent Cerberus.
+Rossakoff introduces Poirot to Professor Liskeard, who advised her on the decorations (although he is ashamed of the gaudy results), and to Dr Alice Cunningham, a practitioner of psychology who is engaged to Rossakoff's son, currently working in America.

 Alice and Poirot do not get along.
 She is coldly interested in criminal tendencies and finds Rossakoff's kleptomania interesting, but to Poirot's chagrin, she does not seem at all interested in the legendary detective.
-His questioning of her manner of dress with her heavy coat and pocketed skirt instead of a more feminine style of clothing does not go down well.
+He questions her decision to wear a heavy coat and pocketed skirt indoors, instead of lighter and more feminine clothing, which further irritates her.
 However, Alice does find an individual called Paul Varesco fascinating.
-He is a good-looking lounge lizard with a very dubious reputation and she spends time dancing with him, questioning him incessantly about incidents in his childhood which could have contributed to his personality.
-Poirot recognises a young Scotland Yard detective in the crowd in evening dress and feels that something is going on.
+He is a good-looking lounge lizard with a very dubious reputation, and she spends time dancing with him, questioning him incessantly about incidents in his childhood which could have contributed to his personality.

-Seeing Japp the next day, Poirot's suspicions are confirmed.
-The club is being watched by the police as they have linked it to a drugs ring.
-They cannot trace the person who put up the money to buy the club but they do know the drugs are being paid for by jewellery.
+Before he leaves the club, Poirot recognizes a young Scotland Yard detective in evening dress.
+The next day, Poirot questions Chief Inspector Japp and learns the club is being watched by the police, as they have linked it to a drugs ring.
+They cannot trace the person who put up the money to buy the club, but they do know the drugs are being paid for by jewellery.
 Rich ladies swap their stones for paste imitations and drugs, later denying they knew of the substitution when they contact the police and their insurance companies.
 Scotland Yard has traced the work done on the jewels to a company called Golconda, and from there to Paul Varesco.
-The police raid the club but are unable to find any jewels or drugs secreted in the club or on anyone there, particularly Varesco.
-They are fortunate to pick up a wanted murderer by chance during the raid, and so do not tip off to the drug ring its real reason.
+The police raid the club, but are unable to find any jewels or drugs either in the club or on any individual within it.
+They are fortunate to pick up a wanted murderer by chance during the raid, which keeps the drug ring from realizing the raid's true purpose.